Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/Tests_source/SQLite3/SQLbinder_examples/README.md

 # Python Sqlite 3 C API binder module and Examples
-## Suspended temporarily due to a naming conflict!.
-Source will return within a few days...

 This is a collection of examples to illustrate a procedural method of interacting with C based shared objects (*.dll/*so).
 Shared libraries used in the examples use the CDECL calling convention.
 I have done this based upon the SQLite 3 binaries but the examples can also offer some insight into using your own dll/so or other libraries from Python 3.